-Using our voting rights, alongside our ongoing engagement and collaborative activities with the companies held in our portfolios are the pillars of our active ownership practices, which support our goal of seeking the long-term financial sustainability of our holdings.
+Ongoing engagement, participation in collaborative activities and thoughtful exercising of our voting rights represent the three pillars of our active ownership practices, which support our goal of seeking the long-term financial sustainability of our holdings.
 These serve as important touchpoints, and insights gained from engagement are continually incorporated into our company analysis, valuation and investment decision-making.